yaxlie/song-processing/README.md

 1. Checkout project
 2. Run as administrator config.cmd
 3. Run IDE and run project (java-8 x86 required)
-4. Set program parameters with file names you want to process (file.mp3) in program root directory
+4. Set program parameters with file names or folders of files (.mp3 format) you want to process
-5. xml file will be generated in the same directory
+5. Xml and Txt files will be generated in appropriate directory

 With Jar
 1. Checkout project
 2. Run as administrator config.cmd
-3. Run Jar file with Java x86 with files names as parameters
+3. Run Jar file with Java x86 with file names or folders of files (.mp3 format) as parameters
-4. xml files will be generated in the same directory
+5. Xml and Txt files will be generated in appropriate directory

 Links to libraries